szelingtan/tp/docs/UserGuide.md

 * Removes medication from the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
-* The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
 * `unprescribe INDEX m/all` removes all medication from the list

 Examples: